|Nutrition Facts (per serving)|

 Combine all ingredients except olive oil in a bowl, and mix by hand until just blended.
 Do not knead.
 If the mixture is a little dry, add a little olive oil to moisten.

-Form into burgers, round or oval shaped, about 1/2 inch thick and 3 inches long.
+Form into burgers, round or oval shaped, about 1/2-inch thick and 3 inches long.

-Brush grate with oil and grill for 15 minutes on each side, until outside is crisp and meat is done all the way through, but not dry.
+Brush grate with oil and grill for 15 minutes on each side, until outside is crisp and meat is done all the way through but not dry.
 (Because these contain pork, they need to be more well done than beef burgers.)

-Serve with lemon wedges for squeezing... the crowning touch!
+Serve with lemon wedges for squeezing... the crowning touch.

 - The raw burger mixture can be frozen.
 Thaw before cooking.